walter-lopes/quorum-challenge/README.md

 1. Discuss your solution’s time complexity.
 What tradeoffs did you make?

 Answer: In this solution I've used the dictionary as my main data structure to search and combine data to create my responses.
 Using dictionary the time complexity is O(i), once I have the key.
 But of course I needed to transform my list in dictionary which changed the time complexity to O(n) (linear).
+I prefered to transform csv data in list instead mapping directly in dictionary in the csv_reader, to me gain more flexibility and transform in dict on demand.

 2. How would you change your solution to account for future columns that might be requested, such as “Bill Voted On Date” or “Co-Sponsors”?